 It's another clinical trial that was originally developed and only available at American Family Children's Hospital.
 Now, several other hospitals nationally and internationally have joined this trial.
 It's also a homegrown technology.
 CLR 131 was developed at UW-Madison by associate professor Jamey Weichert, PhD, and colleagues in the Department of Radiology.

-Efforts are also underway to push this approach even further, as Otto and his colleagues are radiolabeling a related phospholipid analog with isotopes other than radioactive iodine.
-The advantage there is that patients would not have to be isolated in a lead-shielded room for up to several days after treatment - a big improvement over radioactive iodine.
+Efforts are also underway to push this approach even further, with researchers radiolabeling a related phospholipid analog with isotopes other than radioactive iodine.
+The advantage there is that patients would not have to be isolated in a lead-shielded room for up to several days after treatment — a big improvement over radioactive iodine.

 Being cooped up for that long is hard enough for adults, and it's certainly very difficult for kids.
 Plus, any parent or caregiver who wants to enter the room must do so wearing safety equipment to protect themselves from radiation exposure, and even then, they can't stay long.

-Finding an alternative isotope that prevents the radiation from leaving the body - an alpha or beta emitter - while still having the same effect against the tumor is an approach Otto and others are interested in.
-"This could be done on an outpatient basis, and the patient could go home instead of being confined here at the hospital," Otto said.
-"That's why we're so interested in using those."
+Finding an alternative isotope that prevents the radiation from leaving the body — an alpha or beta emitter — while still having the same effect against the tumor is an approach of great interest.
+It could also potentially be done on an outpatient basis, meaning the patient could go home instead of being confined for days at the hospital.

 Cooking up a new technology or treatment in the lab is one thing.
 Getting them to the next level — human testing — is a whole different beast.
 That's where Jacques Galipeau, MD, comes in.